 As I was a little kid, I was a real bookworm.
 I could read for hours.
-I disappeared in books and let my book heroes come to life in my fantasy.
+I disappeared into books and let my book heroes come to life in my fantasy.

 In addition to those, I devoured everything that my school library had to offer.

-I am a bookworm again and am so excited meet new heroes!
+I am a bookworm again and am so excited to meet new heroes!

 Our book recommendations and new discoveries